NHS Education for Scotland Logo

 F1 ARCP Requirements (what you need to provide)

-Ahead of your ARCP the Training Management team will send you a request to submit an absence declaration via Questback which will be sent to you in Spring.
+Prior to your ARCP the Training Programme Management team will send you an absence declaration via Questback for you to complete.

-The maximum permitted absence from training, other than annual leave, is 20 days (when the doctor would normally be at work) within each 12-month (whole-time equivalent (WTE)) period of the Foundation Programme.
+The maximum permitted absence from training, other than annual leave, is 20 days (when the foundation doctor would be scheduled to be at work) within each 12-month (whole-time equivalent (WTE)) period of the Foundation Programme.

-Where a foundation doctors absence goes above 20 days, this will trigger a review of whether they need to have an extra period of training (see GMC position statement).
+When a foundation doctor exceeds the 20 day absence this will trigger a review of whether they need to have an extra period of training (see GMC position statement)

-Each foundation doctor much undertake a minimum of 60 hours learning.
-The 60 hours can consist of core learning alone or combined with non-core learning
+Each foundation doctor is required to undertake a minimum of 60 hours learning.
+The 60 hours can consist of core learning alone or combined with non-core learning.

-Non-core learning should not include statutory or mandatory training delivered by your employer, this is training your health board requires you to do as part of your employment and may vary between health boards.
+Non-core learning should not include statutory or mandatory training delivered by your Health Board/ employer.
+This is training that has been identified by your Health Board and you are required to complete as part of your employment.
+This will vary between Health Boards.

 e-learning

-There are a number E-learning modules which are relevant to your training:
+There are a number e-learning modules relevant to foundation training:

-• E-Learning for Health (e-Lfh) you will have received a login to access this resource, there is a foundation section, and the content has been developed to complement your foundation learning, the medical knowledge modules are very good and you can record these as non-core learning. (note - some of the induction modules can be England-focused as it has been developed by NHSE, and the statutory/mandatory induction modules on e-LfH are not suitable for your training in Scotland.
+Access to the E-Learning for Health (e-Lfh) resource is sent direct to the foundation doctor.
+The content has been developed to complement your foundation learning, the medical knowledge modules are very good, and you can record these as non-core learning.
+(Note - some of the induction modules can be England-focused as it has been developed by NHSE, and the statutory/mandatory induction modules on e-LfH are not suitable for your training in Scotland.
 They are designed for English Trusts and Foundation doctors in England)

 If you perceive you will have difficulties in meeting the minimum of 60 hours, please raise this with your Foundation Programme Director immediately.